 Protecting Foundation Insulation

-A heavy gauge of metal flashing offers increased durability.
+A heavy gauge of metal flashing offers increased durability if you plan to let it contact the ground.

 We are in Minnesota (Zone 6a) and building a 2200-sq.-ft. slab-on-grade home.
 It will have a 10-in.-thick double-stud wall that cantilevers 4 in. beyond the foundation to sit flush with the outside face of the 4-in. foam applied to the edge of the slab.
 I plan to protect the foundation insulation using painted aluminum flashing nailed to the sheathing and extending down below the backfill.
 All the wall finishes will lap the flashing.
 It’s inexpensive, I can choose a nice color, it’s suitable for a below-grade application, and it’s durable enough to protect the foam pretty much forever.
 Actually, it seems too easy, which makes me immediately wonder—what am I missing?